 - Return keys or security passes after your stay

-- Notify the host (or representative/agent) of any dispute or compliant about a guest or visitor as soon as possible
+- Notify the host (or representative/agent) of any dispute or complaint about a guest or visitor as soon as possible

 - You are responsible for the actions of your visitors and must ensure they comply with the behaviour standards set out in the code

-If a guest (or their visitors) do not meet obligations under the code, you could face penalties such as warning notices, fines or being added to the exclusion register.
+If a guest (or their visitors) do not meet obligations under the code, they could face penalties such as warning notices, fines or being added to the exclusion register.